Last Updated on December 11, 2024 by Martina McKeough

 The question is how quickly will your Doc Martens crease and is there anything you can do to stop this from happening too quickly?

 Excessive creasing is really the problem here especially when your boots or shoes are relatively new.
-This might indicate a problem rather than being classed as just general wear and tear.
+This might indicate a problem with your leather shoes or boots rather than being classed as just general wear and tear.

 Remember just because your footwear is expensive doesn’t make it immune from creases.
 They will eventually appear but hopefully more slowly than on cheaper shoes and boots.